2021 Summer Camp Information

 Time: 9:00 a.m. to 2:00 p.m.

 Description: Children with a solid foundation around horses will love our camp for seasoned riders!
-Riders in this camp should have experience riding at the walk, trot, canter, and jumping up to 2’.
+Riders in this camp should have experience riding at the walk, trot, and canter in a group setting.
+Riders should have practice jumping crossrails – 2′.
+Riders must be taking regular weekly lessons (at DRA or another facility).

 On the Ground: